 Solution: Modifying pre-existing data dumps can be great for space optimization, but it’s best to create new data versions.
 However, for space optimization, you can store the metadata of a given data version so that it can be retrieved from the updated data unless the values are also modified.

 Since ML solutions are heavily research-based, ample experimentation is needed to obtain the optimal route.
-Experiments are involved across all the stages of development including feature selection, feature engineering, model selection, and model tuning.
+Machine learning experiments are involved across all the stages of development including feature selection, feature engineering, model selection, and model tuning.

 - Challenge 1: Inefficient tools and infrastructure